Gwen-Bradbury/MS3/README.md

 2. _Scope Plane_ - Having decided the main aim for the project, I began outlining the key features that I wanted my app to have.
 To do so, I focused on the Python and Javascript I would need to implement, as I knew this would be crucial to the aim of making the app interactive.
 This led me to decide that I wanted to focus on two key features: a registration form and login page, and a page for users to add walks to a list, with the added option to delete walks they've added if needed.
+The app would need C R U D functionality with the user having the ability to Create, Read, Update and Delete walks they've added to the app.

 3. _Structure Plane_ - Once I had narrowed down the features I wanted to include, I formulated the structure of my design into 7 seperate pages: The landing or 'Home' page, 'Login', 'Register', 'My Walks', 'Add Walk' and 'Add Park'.
 The 'Home' page is the first page you see when visiting the app.
 It lists the National Parks and Walks within them.
 It also has links to the 'Login' and 'Register' pages.
 Both the previously mentioned pages contain forms with fields requiring a username and password in order to gain access to the rest of the site.
 Upon registering or logging in you get taken to the 'My Walks' page.